onihei0910/kenkenpa/README.md

   - Scalar values
     `str`

 - Example
-Evaluation functions can be used for purposes such as utilizing the Send API as shown below.
+The evaluation function can be used for purposes utilizing the Send API as follows.
+[Full code](tests/example/map_reduce_branches_for_parallel_execution_test.py)

 ``` python
 # Define continue_to_jokes so that it can be called as an evaluation function.